Case study: Poonam Shah, Paediatrics

 Case study: Jodi Bishop, Maternity & Women's Health

-"I studied as a mature student at the ESO, choosing the profession after my own experience with Osteopathy during my first pregnancy.
+"I studied as a mature student, choosing the profession after my own experience with Osteopathy during my first pregnancy.
 I wanted a career that I could fit around my children, where I had autonomy and the ability to help others who had suffered like I had with women's health issues.

 When I started the course I had a mindset that pregnant and postpartum patients would be my main interest, however I found there was so much more to the course than I had anticipated.
 The course opened my eyes to modalities within Osteopathy that I hadn't even considered and was so broad that I felt confident after graduation that I could treat a wide variety of patients.
 Whilst I have pursued women's health post-graduation, and started a business with a colleague I graduated with, I have also pursued other interests that were introduced to me during my time at uni, including western medical acupuncture and management of complex chronic pain presentations.